 - the doctor will make sure that it is safe for your child to have the test and there are very few side effects from a lumbar puncture

 - after the test a small number of children may complain of feeling sore where the needle went in, and some may have a headache for up to a couple of days

-- complications such as nerve trauma and infection are very rare.
-A lumbar puncture is done below where the spinal cord ends, so it is not possible to injure the spinal cord
+- complications such as nerve damage and infection are very rare - a lumbar puncture is done below where the spinal cord ends, so it is not possible to injure the spinal cord

-What can I do to help during the test?
+What can I do to help during the lumbar puncture?